hackforla/peopledepot/docs/contributing.md

     ./scripts/test.sh
     ```

-Note: This test script is also run automatically when the `./scripts/pre-commit-check.sh`is command is run.
+Note: This test script is also run automatically when the `./scripts/pre-commit-check.sh` command is run.

 ## Linting and autoformatting

 We're using the popular [flake8][flake8-docs] and [black][black-docs] for linting and code formatting.
 We're also using [isort][isort-docs] to organize import statements.

-To run them, use the `lint.sh` convenience script or look inside the script to see how to run them individually.

-1. Run the lint script from the project root
+Look inside the script to see how to run them individually or run the following command from the project root for linting and code formatting:

     ```bash
     ./scripts/lint.sh
     ```

+Note: This script is also run automatically when the `./scripts/pre-commit-check.sh` command is run.

 ### ~~Pre-commit checks~~ (Replaced by the pre-commit hooks below.
 DELETE AFTER THE TEAM IS OK WITH THE HOOKS)